 This is because credit cards are considered to be a revolving debt, which means that your payment amount is calculated by how much of your total available credit you’ve used.

 On the contrary, student loan debts are installment debts, which is when you pay back a loan with a fixed payment plan and schedule.

 This can have a larger impact on your credit score than you may think.
 However, be certain to be making at least the minimum payments for each account every month, or else your credit score will take a hit.

 If you are looking for a student loan, you may be shopping around to find the best deal near you.

 This applies to credit cards as well.
-If you make all your credit inquiries within a 14-45 day range, the inquiries will only count as 1.
-This measure should always be practiced when searching for lines of credit.
+If you make all your credit inquiries within a 14-45 day range, the inquiries will only count as one single inquiry.

 Our nationwide network of trusted dealers and verified lenders work with buyers in all credit situations.
 Take a moment to fill out our free no obligation auto loan inquiry form today and start shopping for your new car!